-Benny and Orsa Spelmän were awarded with Grammy (Sweden) for the album "Klinga mina klockor" at the beginning of 1988.
+Benny and Orsa Spelmän were awarded with Grammy (Sweden) for the album "Klinga mina klockor" at the Grammis gala in Stockholm in February 1988.
 The award category was the best folk music album of the year.

 Next musical project was the first real cooperation with Orsa Spelmän.
 Benny produced their new album and played accordion and synthesizer on it.

 Benny's solo album "November 1989" featured 10 instrumental compositions and one song "The Conducator" performed by Tommy Körberg with lyrics written by Björn.
 The album was released in November and became a big success in Scandinavia receiving Swedish Grammy Award in February 1990.